Cost of Living

 Common Mistakes to Avoid

-When planning a move to the Philippines, there are common pitfalls that newcomers should avoid.
-Underestimating traffic congestion can lead to delays and frustration, so it’s important to plan travel times accordingly.
-Additionally, the tropical climate necessitates air conditioning, which can significantly impact utility bills.
+Newcomers should watch out for a few common pitfalls.
+Underestimating traffic congestion can cause delays and frustration, so plan travel times accordingly.
+The tropical climate also makes air conditioning close to essential, which can significantly raise utility bills.

 Cost of Living Updates for 2026